pxhanus/phasmo_notes/README.md

 <br />

 ## Random notes:
-Speed: player 1.6x, jinn (max) 2.5x, rev 3x
+Speed: player 1.6x, jinn (max) 2.5x, rev 3x -- Aug 2021

-Crucifix: range normally 3m for all ghosts except banshee (5m)
+Crucifix: range normally 3m for all ghosts except banshee (5m) -- Oct 2021

-Myth: Jinn faster when they don't see a player and are just roaming around
+Myth: Jinn faster when they don't see a player and are just roaming around -- Aug 2021

-Ghost events: drop sanity by 10%
+Ghost events: drop sanity by 10% -- Aug 2021

-Oujia board: failed questions 40% drop, successful questions 10% drop
+Oujia board: failed questions 40% drop, successful questions 10% drop -- Oct 2021

+Front door: only closes during hunts or ghost event.
+Ghost can't close it by touching it like other doors -- Oct 2021